Using Liquibase with DB2 on z/OS

 The license JAR file is required when connecting to a mainframe DB2 database, which is not a free JAR file.
 You must purchase the DB2 Connect product.
 The license file is contained within the activation package for it.
-More information regarding the license file can be found here.
+For more information regarding the license file, see Location of the db2jcc_license_cisuz.jar file.

-Create a new directory for your first Liquibase project, and change into that directory.
-For this example, we named the directory db2_zos
+- Create a new directory for your first Liquibase project, and change into that directory.
+For this example, we named the directory

 Note: Be sure to replace the

 <values> with the actual values for your system.